lukakerr/ion/README.md

 	<img src ="https://i.imgur.com/qHThSeN.png" alt="bar-buttons">
 </div>

-You can also group buttons together, by putting them in a seperate `btn-group` class.
+You can also group buttons together, by putting them in a `btn-group` class, which goes inside the `bar-buttons` class.

 ```
 <div class="btn-group">